ZombarDu88/Minimalist-image-editor/README.md

 This tool allows to modify several aspects of a single or multiples images.
 All edit files will be stored in the `Output_images` folder

-For this script work properly install the following lib with your comand prompt:
+For this script work properly install the following lib with your comand prompt :
 ```
 pip install pillow
 ```